 Flat-top roofs need ongoing maintenance to last and avoid costly repairs.
 The long-term maintenance costs of a flat-top roof should include roof repair and replacement.
 Regular inspections and maintenance can detect minor issues before they become major ones, saving you money on replacement.

 Flat roof maintenance requires regular inspections.
 These inspections can detect cracks, leaks, and membrane deterioration.
-Addressing these issues quickly can prevent them from worsening and save you money on repairs.
+Addressing these issues quickly can prevent them from worsening and save you money on flat roof repairs.
 Regular maintenance includes debris removal, gutter cleaning, and flashing inspections for water drainage.

 Innovative technologies and materials have increased flat roof durability and lifespan.
 Advanced roofing membranes that resist UV rays and extreme weather can cut maintenance costs.
 Reflective coatings and green roof systems regulate temperature and reduce wear and tear, lowering long-term maintenance costs.